kasper-piskorski/docs/documentation/getting_started.md

 This document will teach you how to set up a Mindmaps environment, start it up and load an example dataset to make a query using our query language, Graql.

-**TO DO: Insert table of contents**

 ## Download and Install Mindmaps

 > **Prerequisites**
 > Mindmaps requires Java 8 (Standard Edition) with the `$JAVA_HOME` set
 > accordingly.
 Mindmaps also requires Maven 3.

-The latest version of mindmaps can be downloaded from [our downloads page](http://mindmaps.io/download/mindmaps-0.2.1.zip).
+The latest version of mindmaps can be downloaded from the [downloads page](downloads.html).
 Unzip it and run the following in the terminal:

 ```bash
 cd mindmaps-build